-PHP – continue Keyword
+PHP – const Keyword

 The PHP continue keyword is used to is used to end the current iteration in a for, foreach, while or do…while loop, and continues to the next iteration.